plakesr/m-wiki/README.md

   ## Media Wiki

   Pre-Reqs
 1. Terraform Version 12 supported
+2. Ansible 2.2 or above
-2. Aws configured
+3. Aws configured

 ## Deployment commands
 ```
-# Initialise terraform using
-  terraform init

-# Config plan to check the resources
-  terraform plan

-# Apply configuration in your env
-  terraform apply -y
+Clone repo in your linux machine and navigate to repo directory in system.

+Run below command to start deployment.

+#sh wiki.sh

 ```

-** After executing the above commands, you must wait for the Ansible jobs to execute.
-IT will take 10-15 mins to complete the execution.
-MediaWiki will run on PUBLIC-IP of your WEB instance.
+** Installation will take sometime and will genrate wiki config files in your system.

 # MediaWiki Setup
 ```
-Fill media wiki details as below for mysql-

-Private IP - Your Mysql instance private ip
-Mysql user - wiki-user / Corona@321

-Once you have completed the setup page, it will ask you to Download
-LocalSetting.php file.
-Please Download it and place it in git repo, commit your
-repo change and push it to github.

-After pushing the changes, cron will download the php file after 2 minute and
-place it in MediaWiki root path.
+After complete installation you will get path of mediawiki config file on your terminal.
+It contians your apache ip/ mysql ip and mysql user login details.

+It helps you to complete your MediaWiki inital setup.
+Once done you have update your LocalSetting.php in webserver.
+To do this run below command for same clone directory.

+# ansible-playbook -i ansible/hosts ansible/local_set.yml

 ```